Demat Account Vs Trading Account - Differences, What It Is, & Which is Better

 How does trading take place?

-Once the process of opening both demat and trading account is complete, the question that arises is that how to trade with these accounts?
-Once a demat account is opened, the account holder receives a client ID and password to login to the trading portal using these credentials.
+Once the process of opening both demat account and a trading account is complete, the question that arises is that how to trade with these accounts?
+Once the account is opened, the account holder receives a client ID and password to login to the trading portal using these credentials.

 The trader needs to transfer money from his bank account to trading account.
 When stocks are purchased, they get added to the demat account and the amount that goes towards their purchase gets debited from the trading account.
 In case stocks are sold, they are debited from the demat account and the money is credited to the trading account.

-Basically, a trading account acts as a link between a bank account and a demat account.
-Therefore, many banks have started offering three in one packaged accounts, where the holder will simultaneously get the benefits of a normal bank account, a trading account and a demat account.
+Basically, a trading account acts as a link between a bank account and a dematerialized account.
+Therefore, many banks have started offering three in one packaged accounts, where the holder will simultaneously get the benefits of all the three account.
 The charges levied on such packages are usually expensive.
-Which is why discount brokers such as Upstox have stepped in to fill in an increasingly common need for many investors – discounted brokerage charges!
+Which is why discount brokers such as Upstox have stepped in to fill in an increasingly common need for many investors.

-- A trading account is a bridge between a bank account and a demat account.
+- A trading account is a bridge between a bank account and a de-materialized account.

-- A demat account holds securities whereas a trading account is required to conduct transactions of these securities.
+- A Stock account holds securities whereas a trading account is required to conduct transactions of these securities.

-- A demat account also conducts the process of rematerialization as per the request of a trader.
+- A dematerialized account also conducts the process of rematerialization as per the request of a trader.